Questions that you may have about the SSSP Annual Meeting….but are too embarrassed to ask

 At the annual meeting, members can present their research and serve as organizer, presider, and discussant in sessions.
-To present your research at the meeting, respond to the Call for Papers by submitting an abstract or paper online.
+To present your research at the meeting, respond to the Call for Papers by submitting an extended abstract or paper online.
 The Call for Papers is posted in the fall before the annual meeting.
-The deadline for submissions is January 31.
+The deadline for submissions is January 15.
 The session organizers and the Program Committee work collaboratively to place submissions in appropriate sessions.

 In addition to presenting papers, you have the opportunity to serve in other roles in annual meeting sessions.
 Consider serving as an organizer, presider, or discussant.
 See descriptions below:

 Organizer: If you wish to organize a session for the following year’s annual meeting, the brainstorming process usually begins in divisional meetings during the annual meeting.
-If you cannot attend the divisional meetings, you may also submit your session theme to a Division Chair in the weeks prior to the annual meeting.
+If you cannot attend the divisional meetings, you may also submit your session theme to a Division Chair prior to the annual meeting.
 Organizers are encouraged to present themes that are broad enough to invite participation yet specific enough to provide the foundation for a meaningful conversation to occur in the session.
 After the Call for Papers submission deadline has passed, you will also be involved with selecting papers for your session.

 Presider: Presiders ensure that sessions run smoothly.
 Presiders make sure that session participants stay within their allotted time.
 Sessions last 1 hour and 40 minutes, unless noted otherwise.
 Presiders should alert the session participants to how long they will have to present their papers and make sure they provide materials to discussants (if applicable) prior to the annual meeting.
 Presiders should remember to leave time for questions and answers at the end of the session.
 We recommend that presiders bring index cards to sessions that indicate how much longer the session participant has left within their allotted time (i.e. cards that read 5 minutes, 2 minutes, and 0 (zero).
 To encourage broad participation during the open discussion period, presiders should be careful not to let an audience member excessively monopolize the time by essentially making their own ad hoc presentation.